-In Tihar, couples can go for shopping together and husband can give company to his wife, this will make her feel good.
+In Tihar, couples can go shopping together and the husband can give company to his wife, which will make her feel good.

 Also, try using public transportation when visiting family and friends.
 It will save you fuel and hours of being stuck in traffic.